 Who Would Benefit from Using Adobe XD?

-XD is an excellent tool for independent designers, small and large web development teams.
+XD is an excellent tool for independent designers, and small and large web development teams.
 The software enables users to collaborate on design projects.
 You can keep all your colleagues on track and organized in a single project without losing track of progress and the necessary tasks.

 We all know what it’s like to work in large team settings.
 It’s inevitable that, at some point, you’ll wind up crossing wires with a colleague and accidentally work on a project that’s already been completed.
 (Nope, it’s not déjà vu!)
 Adobe XD will help you optimize your workflow and daily practices to ensure you produce your best work with as much organization as possible!